 - 4:30 - 4:45 Continuing Education Certificates Distributed

 6 Core CE Clock Hours by:

 - APA: The Anxiety & Stress Management Institute (ASMI) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 ASMI maintains responsibility for this program and its content.

 - NBCC: The Anxiety & Stress Management Institute has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6502.
 Programs that do not qualify for NBCC credit are clearly identified.
 The Anxiety & Stress Management Institute is solely responsible for all aspects of the programs.

-- GSCSW: This workshop is approved for 6 core continuing education hours through the Georgia Society for Clinical Social Work.
+- SWs: This workshop is approved for 6 core hours through the Georgia Society for Clinical Social Work.